Synternet/pubsub-go/README.md

 # Contributing

-We welcome contributions from the community!
+We welcome [contributions](./CONTRIBUTING.md) from the community!
+Please follow our [Code of Conduct](./CODE_OF_CONDUCT.md).
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the [GitHub repository](https://github.com/SyntropyNet/pubsub-go).
 We appreciate your feedback and collaboration in making this SDK even better.

 # Support